Southern Arizona VA Health Care System

 - Remember your sugars will come from clear liquids while you prep for your colonoscopy..

 - While on clear liquids watch for symptoms of low blood sugar or monitor your blood sugar every 6 hours.

 - Insulin: Take ½ of your usual insulin dose the day(s) you drink your prep.

 - DO NOT take any insulin or diabetes pills on the day of the procedure.

 - Speak with your provider for questions about your diabetes.

 - You will be sedated for the colonoscopy.

 - Bring a responsible adult (over 18 years old) to your appointment.
 We will ask them to wait in the lobby and after the procedure, take you home.

-- Please note: If you arrive without a responsible adult, even if you complete the prep, your procedure may need to be rescheduled, or you may need to spend the night in the hospital.
+- Please note: If you arrive without a responsible adult, even if you complete the prep, your procedure may need to be rescheduled.
 Please call your Patient Aligned Care Team (PACT) to discuss options in advance if you do not have someone to come with you.